-In 2019 the SRB made a request to banks for resolution reports with the aim of collecting information for drawing up and implementing resolution plans, including calibrating Minimum Requirement for own funds and Eligible Liabilities (MREL) targets.
+In 2020 the SRB made a request to banks for resolution reports with the aim of collecting information for drawing up and implementing resolution plans, including calibrating Minimum Required Eligible Liabilities (MREL) targets.
 During the collection of this data, Resolution Reports were requested from the 120 banking groups in scope of the exercise.

 - Banks should ensure that they have the necessary IT processes in place to facilitate a timely, controlled and robust reporting process generating consistent and reliable results.

 Data quality and availability on time are key items to consider within the resolvability assessment.
 In this context, the SRB can consider the failure to comply with the information requirements as impediments to resolvability, potentially significant.
 It is therefore important that the quality of and deadlines for the resolution reporting submissions are respected.

 The SRB, in collaboration with the National Resolution Authorities (NRAs), is starting its annual Resolution Reporting Data Collection exercise.
 During the 2021 edition, the collection will be based on data as at 31 December 2020.
 The process will integrate lessons learned from the previous exercises and take into account the feedback received from NRAs as well as the industry.

 The scope of the reports has evolved to reflect the needs for resolution planning, while limiting the burden of reporting for the groups and entities.
 Nevertheless, the SRB retains the flexibility to request additional information wherever and whenever it deems necessary to do so.